DJLin0219/dianjun0219.github.io/contents/awards.md

+- Outstanding graduate for Renmin University of China, 2022.

-- National Scholarship of Graduate Student, 2024.
+- Chinese National Scholarship of Graduate Student, 2021.

-- First-prize Scholarship of CUMT, 2024.

-- First-prize Scholarship of CUMT, 2023.
+- First-prize Academic Scholarship for Professional Degree of Renmin University of China, 2021.

-- Freshman Scholarship of CUMT, 2022.

-- Excellent Graduation Project of Jiangsu Province, 2022.

-- First-prize Enterprise Scholarship of CUMT, 2020.
+- First-prize Academic Scholarship for Professional Degree of Renmin University of China, 2020.

-- First-prize Scholarship of CUMT, 2019.
+- BoLing Academic Scholarship of Nankai University, 2017.